DataJuggler/DataJuggler.FFmpeg/ReadMe.md

     If you have any problems or questions, please create an issue on GitHub.

 ## News

 8.1.2025 - Added a new CleanseVideo method.
 Often AI video, especially from opensource projects tend to lack proper meta data.
 This causes ffmpeg to freeze.
 This is untested, but it can't hurt.

+8.3.2025 - I changed the result of the methods from bool to a ProcessResult.
+The reason is so I can kill the process after a timeout.

 # Troubleshooting